lovecrafts/awsadvent/index.md

 Integrating with GSuite gets LoveCrafts significantly closer to a full SSO.

 _Caveat Developer_:
 Google GSuite is being used here, but Cognito supports multiple OAuth2 sources, including Amazon, Facebook, OpenID or indeed any OAuth2/SAML provider.
-We're using Google here as it fits the corporate management for us. (jennifer -- the previous sentence isn't clear to me.)

 The following code has been reverse engineered from our puppet managed configuration.
 I have modified these to work without puppet, but there may be some inconsistencies to the following examples.